viamrobotics/docs/docs/installation/prepare/beaglebone-install.md

 ## Hardware requirements

-You will need the following hardware, tools, and software to install Viam on a BeagleBone AI-64:
+You will need the following hardware, tools, and software to install viam-server on a BeagleBone AI-64:

-1. The BeagleBone AI-64
+1. A BeagleBone AI-64
 2. A microSD card
 3. A 5V barrel jack power supply
 4. [Optional] A microSD card reader